Are you struggling to harness the power of Twitter for your blog?

 Sure, this limits the amount of other content you can display in your bio, but acts as another channel for directing valuable traffic to your blog.

 Be sure to update this information regularly so that your Twitter presence is always in step with the latest content on your blog.
+And don’t be afraid to use a power word or two — they’ll help compel your readers to take action (and click).

 Your Twitter community can be quite helpful with informing the direction of your content.